 14.16 Actions and Decisions of the Conference

-The test for likelihood of suffering harm in the future should be that either:
+The test for likelihood of suffering Significant Harm in the future should be that either:

-The chair of a conference is responsible for the conference decision.
-(S)he will consult conference members, aim for a consensus as to the need for a plan or not, but ultimately will make the decision and note any dissenting views.
+The Chair of a Conference is responsible for the Conference decision.
+They will consult with Conference members, aim for a consensus as to the need for a Child Protection Plan or not, but ultimately will make the decision and note any dissenting views.

 Categories of Abuse or Neglect

-If the decision is that the child is in need of a Child Protection Plan, Working Together to Safeguard Children states the chair should determine under which category of abuse or neglect the child has suffered or likely to suffer.
+If the decision is that the child is in need of a Child Protection Plan, Working Together to Safeguard Children states the Chair should determine under which category of abuse or neglect the child has suffered or is likely to suffer Significant Harm.

-Multiple categories should not be used to cover all eventualities, and 'other significant concerns' recorded instead.
+Multiple categories should not be used to cover all eventualities.
 On occasions it may be appropriate to use more than one category if: